joejoe04/potential-improvements/README.md

 <br><br>
 ## Offer Better Optimization Error Messages
-- Is there any way to prevent cURL error 28s from giving the error message that users are out of credit?
+- Is there any way to prevent cURL error 28 errors or timeouts during optimization from giving the error message that users are out of credit?
     - It leads to them buying more quota when they don't need it, or getting frustrated that they just bought a plan and think they've already run out of quota.